tidymodels/TMwR/_book/introduction.md

 Different variables can have different _roles_ in an analysis.
 Outcomes (otherwise known as the labels, endpoints, or dependent variables) are the value being predicted in supervised models.
 The independent variables, which are the substrate for making predictions of the outcome, also referred to as predictors, features, or covariates (depending on the context).
 Here, the terms _outcomes_ and _predictors_ are used the most.

-## Where does modeling fit into the data analysis/scientific process?
+## Where does modeling fit into the data analysis/scientific process? {#model-phases}

 In what circumstances are model created?
 Are there steps that precede such an undertaking?
 Is it the first step in data analysis?